Optimal Bounds in Normal Approximation for Many Interacting Worlds: Introduction

+Our proof of the upper bound on the Wasserstein distance turned out to be an easy consequence of Theorem 1.1 of Goldstein \cite{Goldstein07} using the zero-bias coupling of McKeague and Levin \cite{ML16} and an upper bound on $x_1$.
+Our approach is also the same as that of the proof of the upper bound on the Wasserstein distance for two-sided Maxwell approximation in McKeague, Pek\"{o}z and Swan \cite[p.
+109]{MPS19}.

+\begin{rem} \rm Stein's method is applicable to Wasserstein distance of order $p > 1$ (see, for example, \cite{Bonis,CFP,Fang,LNP} for recent results in this direction).
+We have not succeeded in obtaining optimal bounds on the Wasserstein distance of order $p > 1$ between $\mathbb{P}_N$ and $\gamma$.
+It remains an open problem for future research. \end{rem}

 Throughout this paper, $\gamma$ denotes the standard normal distribution.
 Let $N\ge 2$ be an integer number, we will denote $m=(N+1)/2$ if $N$ is odd, and $=N/2$ if $N$ is even.
-For a real number $x$, [x] denotes the greatest integer number which is less than or equal to $x$.
+For a positive number $x$, $\lfloor x \rfloor$ denotes the greatest integer number which is less than or equal to $x$, and $\log x$ denotes the natural (base $e= 2.7182\ldots$) logarithm of $x$.
 The symbol $C$ denotes a positive constant which does not depend on $N$, and its value may be different at each appearance.
-We also denote by $\{x_1,\dots,x_N\}$ the unique zero-median and strictly decreasing solution to the recursion equation \eqref{MIW-recursion}, ${\mathbb{P}}_N$ the empirical distribution as in \eqref{empirical}, and let
+We also denote by $\{x_1,\dots,x_N\}$ the unique zero-median and strictly decreasing solution to the recursion equation \eqref{MIW-recursion} and by ${\mathbb{P}}_N$ the empirical distribution as in \eqref{empirical}, and let

-As noted by McKeague and Levin \cite{ML16}, monotonicity and zero-mean (along with the recursion) are necessary conditions for a ground state solution of the many-interacting-worlds Hamiltonian.

 The rest of the paper is organized as follows.
 In Section 2, we reproduce the construction of the zero-bias coupling of McKeague and Levin \cite{ML16} and state the main result.
 Section 3 focuses on the proof of the bounds on the Kolmogorov distance.
 The bounds on the Wasserstein distance are presented in Section 4.
 Finally, some technical results are proved in the Appendix.